 - Foundation degrees, Higher National Diplomas and Top-up honours degrees also available.

-- All of our academic schools produce world-leading research, meaning students learn directly from experts.
+- All of our academic schools produce world-leading research, meaning our students learn directly from top-rated researchers.

 - National Teaching Fellowships have been awarded to Kent staff for the past five years.

 - Strong international focus helps students develop a global perspective to their learning.